Assugeni/milestone-projectOne/README.md

 - Use the site to showcase the music and publicise availability to perform at events.
 - The following assets to be showcased on the website:
     - Photos
-    - A video clip
+    - Video clip
     - Audio clips
-    - Links to Facebook, Twitter and YouTube pages.
+    - Links to Youtube ,Twitter and Facebook pages.

 <h2>PURPOSE OF WEBSITE</h2>
 Based on the brief, the aim of the website (in both functionality and design) was produce a functional website that essentially showcases Puddle of Mudd music to current and new fans.
+This website is for individuals interested in, are fans of and who want to know more about Puddle Of Mudd.
+This website allows these individuals to see what dates and where the band is touring, as well as links to buy tickets to these events.
+The website also provides popular songs, photos of the band, direct links to their verified social media links and a contact page.

 <h4>Mockups</h4>
 - Please find paper and pen mockup for the original first design.(https://ibb.co/hdCXtvD)